kitschpatrol/remark-mdat/readme.md

   Composite transformer function performing end-to-end mdat comment expansion and validation on Markdown ASTs by chaining the other utility functions described below.

-  _Exported as `mdat`_
+  _Exported as `mdat(tree: Root, file: VFile, options: MdatOptions): Promise<void>`_

+  `MdatOptions` includes `addMetaComment`, `closingPrefix`, `keywordPrefix`, `metaCommentIdentifier`, and `rules` (all required, unlike the plugin's `Options` where they are optional with defaults).

   Utilities wrapped by `mdast-util-mdat`:

   - [**`mdast-util-mdat-split`**](./src/lib/mdast-utils/mdast-util-mdat-split.ts)

-    Transformer function that allows inline mdat expansion comments.
+    Transformer function that splits multi-comment HTML nodes into individual mdast nodes, allowing inline mdat expansion comments.

-    _Exported as `mdatSplit`_
+    _Exported as `mdatSplit(tree: Root, file: VFile): void`_

   - [**`mdast-util-mdat-clean`**](./src/lib/mdast-utils/mdast-util-mdat-clean.ts)

     Transformer function that "resets" all mdat comment expansions in a file, collapsing expanded comments back into single-line placeholders.

-    _Exported as `mdatClean`_
+    _Exported as `mdatClean(tree: Root, file: VFile, options: MdatCleanOptions): void`_

+    `MdatCleanOptions` includes `closingPrefix`, `keywordPrefix`, and `metaCommentIdentifier`.

   - [**`mdast-util-mdat-expand`**](./src/lib/mdast-utils/mdast-util-mdat-expand.ts)

-    Transformer function that expands mdat comments (e.g. `<!-- title -->`) in a Markdown file according to the rule set passed in to the `MdatExpandOptions` argument.
+    Transformer function that expands mdat comments (e.g. `<!-- title -->`) in a Markdown file according to the rule set passed in to the options argument.

-    _Exported as `mdatExpand`_
+    _Exported as `mdatExpand(tree: Root, file: VFile, options: MdatExpandOptions): Promise<void>`_

+    `MdatExpandOptions` includes `addMetaComment`, `closingPrefix`, `keywordPrefix`, `metaCommentIdentifier`, and `rules`.

   - [**`mdast-util-mdat-check`**](./src/lib/mdast-utils/mdast-util-mdat-check.ts)

-    Transformer function that validates an expanded Markdown document against the requirements defined in the rules passed in to the `MdatCheckOptions` argument.
+    Transformer function that validates an expanded Markdown document against the requirements defined in the rules passed in to the options argument.
+Does not modify the tree, it only appends messages to the VFile.

+    _Exported as `mdatCheck(tree: Root, file: VFile, options: MdatCheckOptions): Promise<void>`_

+    `MdatCheckOptions` extends `MdatExpandOptions` with a `paranoid` boolean for extra validation checks.

     See `reporterMdat` to extract, format, and log results from VFile messages written by `mdatCheck`.
-This function does not modify the tree, it only appends messages to the VFiles passed through it.

-    _Exported as `mdatCheck`_

 ## Implementation notes